-The blog posts I wrote for Influencers a few months ago ended up helping many people, and I’m glad my experiences encouraged others to start working towards the goal of becoming an Influencer.
-There are still a lot of questions I receive daily, and one that stood out to me is, “What questions should I ask before working with brands?”
+The blog posts I wrote for Influencers ended up helping many people, and I’m glad my experiences encouraged others to start working towards the goal of becoming one!
+There are still a lot of questions I receive, and one that stood out to me is, “What questions should I ask before working with brands?”

-That’s why I decided to write this post because it’s another important topic when it comes to being an Influencer.
-One thing you want to avoid is accepting collaborations you know nothing about.
-It’s exciting working with your favorite brands, however, you want to get all of the information you need upfront before saying yes.
+You want to avoid accepting collaborations you know nothing about.
+It’s exciting working with brands, however, you want to get all of the information you need upfront before saying yes.

 By the way, if you haven’t subscribed to my blog yet, what are you

-The brand may expect a certain number of posts, videos, or blog posts from you.
+They may expect a certain number of posts, videos, or blog posts.
 What if they also want a mention on your Instagram Story?
-Knowing this information will help you determine how much you should charge, how much time it’ll take, and it’ll also help you prepare the content in advance.
+Knowing this information will help you determine how much you should charge, how much time it’ll take, and it’ll help you prepare the content in advance.

-Don’t discuss anything about your rates until you find out what the brand expects from you.
+Don’t discuss anything about your rates until you find out what the brand expects.
 You don’t want to give them a rate and allow them to take advantage of your price.
-Everything will make sense later on in this post!

 Every brand has certain goals they want to reach, whether it’s driving more traffic to their website or getting more subscribers on their email list.
-When you know the goals they are trying to achieve, this will help you figure out what you can do to solve their needs.
+When you know the goals they want to achieve, this will help you figure out what you can do to solve their needs.

-For example, let’s say a brand wants more followers on their Instagram account.
-It would be a good idea to also offer a giveaway since this will be an opportunity for your audience to follow them.
+For example, let’s say they want more followers on their Instagram account.
+It would be a good idea to offer a giveaway since this will be an opportunity for your audience to follow them.
 If they want more email subscribers, this can also be one of the rules in a giveaway post.

 If a brand simply wants a review on their products to get their name in front of more people, then make sure you create content that will resonate well with your audience.
-Always provide your honest opinion on the products.
-People will always be able to tell when something is genuine.
+Always provide your honest opinion.

 Related Post: Pitching to Brands: The Do’s and Don’ts to Remember

 Do not procrastinate!
-You want to give your best with every collaboration, and waiting until the last minute to throw content together will show in the quality of your work.
+You want to give your best with every collaboration.
+Waiting until the last minute to throw content together will show in the quality of your work.

-I’m sure this is the first question that comes to mind when a brand reaches out for a collaboration.
-However, I find that it’s best to wait until later in the conversation to provide your rates.
+I’m sure this is the first question that comes to mind when a brand reaches out.
+However, it’s best to wait until later in the conversation to provide your rates.
 Why?
-Because by this time, you’ll understand what the brand is looking for, their goals, and how much time it’ll take to create the content.
-Knowing this information will help you determine your rates for the content they’re asking for
+Because by this time, you’ll understand what the brand is looking for, their goals, and how much time it’ll take to create content.
+Knowing this information will help you determine your rates!

-Here are some good ways to ask for compensation when you’re ready to start discussing it:
+Here are good ways to ask for compensation when you’re ready to start discussing it: